kche309/phylocancer/README.md

 The phylocancer repository contains code and data for performing phylogenetic inference using single-cell DNA data of colorectal cancer patients.
 We use the BEAST2 and BEAGLE software for evolutionary inference.
 This guide includes a complete list software requirements, installation, and usage instructions.
 We also include a demo and show example usage on our datasets.

 ## Hardware requirements
-`BEAST2` software and `Beagle` can run on any standard machine with sufficient RAM.
+`BEAST2` and `Beagle` can run on any standard machine with sufficient RAM.

 GPU hardware is recommended to achieve the best computational efficiency.